ethereum/consensus-specs/specs/light_client/merkle_proofs.md

     hash.
 For lists/vectors of basic types, it is often fewer because multiple basic elements can be packed into one 32-byte chunk.
     """
+    # typ.length describes the limit for list types, or the length for vector types.
     if issubclass(typ, BasicValue):
         return 1
     elif issubclass(typ, Bits):